Sunanda Pushkar death: Delhi HC asks Arnab Goswami to show restraint, stop running media trial

 The court pointed out that this was not a gag order on the media but asserted that the sanctity of the investigation had to be maintained.

-The Delhi High Court on Thursday questioned television journalist Arnab Goswami for holding a parallel inquiry and trial in Congress leader Shashi Tharoor’s wife Sunanda Pushkar’s death case, and instructed him to exercise restraint in his reportage, reported PTI.
+The Delhi High Court on Thursday questioned Republic TV’s editor-in-chief Arnab Goswami for holding a parallel inquiry and trial in Congress leader Shashi Tharoor’s wife Sunanda Pushkar’s death case, and instructed him to exercise restraint in his reportage, reported PTI.

 Justice Mukta Gupta said the court pointed out that this was not a gag order on the media but asserted that the sanctity of the investigation had to be maintained.
-The court was hearing Tharoor’s plea seeking interim injunction against Goswami, and restraining him from broadcasting Pushkar’s case as it was pending.
+The court was hearing Tharoor’s plea, which sought an interim injunction against Goswami and to restrain him from broadcasting Pushkar’s case as it was still pending.

 Senior counsel Kapil Sibal, on behalf of Tharoor, contended that despite a chargesheet that does not cite a murder case, Goswami has claimed in his shows that he was sure that Pushkar was murdered, reported Live Law.
 Sibal also noted the court’s December 2017 order, in which Goswami was asked to refrain from conducting a media trial.